wdonadelli/ObjectLikeStruct/README.md

 ## Step 4: defining the structure builder

 The name of the constructor will be `new_myStruct` and will take as an argument the variable that will be assigned to the structure and other arguments that will define the initial values, if any.
-In the example discussed here, you will receive the initial value of the `value` attribute.
+In the example discussed here, the constructor will receive the initial value of the `value` attribute.

 The construction macro will link the variable to the structure type, define the initial values ​​of the attributes and link the methods to the addresses of their respective builders.